QianJaneXie/PandoraBayesOpt/README.md

 # Cost-aware Bayesian optimization via the Pandora's box Gittins index
-This repository contains the implementation of the Pandora's box Gittins index (PBGI) policy and its variant PBGI-D. The policies are compared against various baselines in the context of uniform-cost and cost-aware Bayesian Optimization.
+This repository contains the implementation of the Pandora's box Gittins index (PBGI) policy and its variants.
+The policies are compared against various baselines in the context of uniform-cost and cost-aware Bayesian Optimization.

-## Baselines
+## Policies
+- **Our Policies**:
+  - Pandora's box Gittins index (PBGI)*
+  - Pandora's box Gittins index with dynamic decay (PBGI-D)*
+- **Baselines**:
   - Uniform-cost Bayesian optimization:
-  - Random Search (RS)
+    - Random search (RS)*
-  - Thompson Sampling (TS)
+    - Thompson sampling (TS)
-  - Upper Confidence Bound (UCB)
+    - Upper confidence bound (UCB)
-  - Expected Improvement (EI)
+    - Expected improvement (EI)*
-  - Knowledge Gradient (KG)
+    - Knowledge gradient (KG)
-  - Multi-step Lookahead EI (MSEI)
+    - Multi-step lookahead EI (MSEI)
   - Cost-aware Bayesian Optimization
-  - Expected Improvement Per Unit Cost (EIPC)
+    - Expected improvement per unit cost (EIPC)
-  - Budgeted Multi-step Lookahead EI (BMSEI)
+    - Budgeted multi-step lookahead EI (BMSEI)

+*Note: PBGI, PBGI-D, RS, and EI were also run for cost-aware Bayesian optimization.

 The implementation of PBGI, EIPC, MSEI, and BMSEI can be found in `pandora_bayesopt/acquisition`.
+The Bayesian optimization process with these policies can be found in the class BayesianOptimizer in `pandora_bayesopt/bayesianoptimizer.py`.

 ## Contexts
 - **Experiments**